carellihoula/AssistantIACLI/README.md

 # Canoaicli – AI in your terminal

 **Canoaicli** is a minimalist and intelligent command-line tool.
-It lets you generate terminal commands from simple natural language instructions, powered by Google Gemini AI.
+It lets you generate terminal commands from simple natural language instructions, powered by multiple AI providers such as **Google Gemini, OpenAI, Anthropic, and DeepSeek**.

----

 ## 🚀 Installation